tinbit25/GIT-AND-GITHUB/tech.md

 The main branch is named `main`.
 To switch back, you use:
 With your feature complete and tested, it's time to merge `feature-info` into the `main` branch.
 To do this, you use the command:

+2. 1.
+Create and switch to the `installation-updates` branch.
+   2. Add "Installation" instructions to `README.md`, stage the file, and commit the changes.
+   3. Switch back to the `main` branch.
-2.You decide to name your branch `installation-updates`.
-To create and switch to this new branch, you use the
+   4. Create and switch to the `usage-updates` branch.
-following command:
-Pretend to add your "Installation" instructions to `README.md`, stage the file for commit, and commit your changes
+   5. Add "Usage" instructions to `README.md`, stage the file, and commit the changes.
-with a message stating what you did:
-Before your colleague starts on the "Usage" section, they switch back to the main branch, which is still in its original
-state before your updates:
-Your colleague names their branch `usage-updates`.
-They use the following command to create and switch to their
-new branch:
-After both updates are made, you attempt to merge your `installation-updates` branch into the main branch, and then
-your colleague attempts to merge their `usage-updates` branch, resulting in a merge conflict.
-Complete the command
+   6. Switch to the `main` branch and merge the `installation-updates` branch.
+   7. Merge the `usage-updates` branch into `main`.
+3.Create a new branch named `feature-updates` from the `main` branch.
+On this branch:

+   1. Add a new file named `FEATURES.md` with a list of three features.
+   2. Stage and commit the changes with an appropriate message.
+   3. Create a sub-branch named `feature-details` from `feature-updates`.
+   4. Add a detailed description for each feature in `FEATURES.md`.
+   5. Stage and commit the updates with an appropriate message.
-to merge the `installation-updates` branch first, and then simulate the conflict by attempting to merge the
+   6. Switch back to the `feature-updates` branch and merge the `feature-details` branch.
-`usage-updates` branch:
-You decide to open the `README.md` file, manually combine both sets of instructions into one cohesive document,
-and then mark the conflict as resolved by staging and committing the file with a new commit message:
+   7. Finally, merge the `feature-updates` branch into `main`.

+Ensure all branches are deleted after completing the task, except `main`.

 - [Exercise 1](https://docs.google.com/document/d/1fw9H0Qk7Qz_pbqo9nCaMq79QV_lB8aPnD66z8ENvdfA/edit?usp=sharing)
 - [Exercise 2](https://docs.google.com/document/d/173xu7YquYIuSzZs-A6wxvHb_Q2yTxHPzR9lzrXjKTac/edit?usp=sharing)

 ---

 ## Introduction to GitHub
 ![Version Control](NewPicture(1).png)